 Also, keep in mind that perceived malicious insider activity may actually be perpetrated by an outsider.
 In these instances, someone gains access to an insider’s credentials.
 The attacker then uses this access to conduct illicit activities, while appearing to be the user whose credentials were stolen.
 It’s another reason that you need to analyze insider user behavior and their use (or abuse) of access privileges.

-How to deal with this?
+How to deal with Insider Risk

-Traditional security tools are not equipped to detect advanced attack scenarios.
-What’s needed is a new way to examine the vast amount of insider user behavior through advanced tools.
-User behavior analytics can provide the insight and level of intelligence required to discover, investigate, and remediate real security incidents.
+Traditional cybersecurity tools cannot detect advanced cyberattack scenarios.
+What’s needed is a new way to examine the vast amount of user behavior in large environments to uncover suspicious activities.
+User and entity behavior analytics (UEBA) can provide the insight and level of intelligence required to discover, investigate, and remediate real security incidents.

 Gurucul offers an advanced UEBA solution delivered via machine learning algorithms, investigative tools and scalable big data.
 Hadoop backends provide the analytical power and security risk intelligence required to protect your organization.